-You probably already know that transcranial direct current stimulation (tDCS) can be an effective treatment method for depression treatment.
+Transcranial direct current stimulation (tDCS) can be an effective treatment method for Major Depressive Disorder (MDD).

-- Similar effect size as those reported for transcranial magnetic stimulation (TMS) and antidepressant drug treatment in primary care.
+- Similar effect size to those reported for transcranial magnetic stimulation (TMS) and antidepressant drug treatment in primary care.

-But if you have been following tDCS research for a while, you also know that both research studies and actual clinical routine results have a lot of variance to them.
+But as a follower of tDCS research, you’ll know that both research studies and clinical routine results can have a lot of variance to them.
 Why is this the case?

 The simple answer is, it’s complicated.